aquariumbio/pfish/README.md

    ```

 _Note_: If an operation type or library does not already exist in your instance of Aquarium, pushing will create it, provided your files are in the correct format.
-if your files are in the correct format.
 See [Developing Operation Types and Libraries](#developing-operation-types-and-libraries) for details on correct formatting.

-If you want to create an entirely new operation type or library, we suggest you use the `create` command to set up the necessar
+If you want to create an entirely new operation type or library, we suggest you use the `create` command to set up the necessary file structure.
-y file structure.

 ### Create